maubanel/UE5-Static-Meshes/collisions/README.md

 ##### `Step 10.`\|`ITSM`| :large_blue_diamond:

 UE5 has really improved its [convex polygon](https://en.wikipedia.org/wiki/Convex_polygon) tool to create decent automatic results.
-We could create a simplified mesh over the shape or we can use the
+We could create a simplified mesh over the shape or we can use the **Collision | Auto Convex Collision**.
+I left the settings at default and pressed the <kbd>Apply</kbd> button.

 ![alt_text](images/shapeIsConvex.png)